 click to hear audio Alex Rogers on Radio Caroline from the afternoon of 25th October 1990, soon after he joined the station.
 This recording courtesy of the Offshore Radio Archive (duration 4 minutes 3 seconds)

 Del Rogers Del Rogers was heard on Radio Caroline during June/July 1985.
 From the Midlands, he had previously broadcast on Sunshine Radio in Ludlow as Delroy Facey.
 (There are recordings of Del on Sunshine in June 1984 on The Pirate Archive website.)
 Following his time on the ship, Del worked at the disco in the Arabian Sands Holiday Village, Morocco, a Caroline advertiser.
 He was later heard on Birmingham landbased pirate, PCRL.
 Can anyone provide more information?
 (Our thanks to Matt of The Pirate Archive for his assistance.
-Photo by Leendert Vingerling, kindly provided by Hans Knot.)
+Photo by Leendert Vingerling, kindly forwarded by Hans Knot.)

 click to hear audio Del Rogers on ‘Jammin' 963’ from June 1985.
 ‘Jammin'’ was the short-lived soul, funk and reggae programme which incorporated the sponsored religious shows and ran on Radio Caroline's 963 kHz outlet between 6 and 9pm for a few months in 1985 (duration 3 minutes 41 seconds)